-Many of us are paralyzed by the job of home emergency planning.
+Many of us are paralyzed by the job of planning for an emergency.
 It’s hard to plan for the unknown.

-But stockpiling food and water is like buying insurance: Your household may never face a devastating earthquake, a crippling storm, a flu pandemic or other disaster — but if it does, and you are cut off even for a week from food and services, your stored food and water may be priceless.
+But stocking emergency food and supplies is like buying insurance: Your household may never face a devastating natural disaster or pandemic — but if it does, and you are unable to get to a store, knowing what to stock up on for emergencies may prove priceless.

 How much do you want to store?
 Should you aim for three days’ worth of supplies?
-Or three months?
-Advice varies, depending on the kind of emergency that is most likely to strike where you live, and how long you anticipate being cut off from supplies.
+Or enough for three months?
+What to stock up on for emergencies depends on the kind of emergency that is most likely to strike where you live, and how long you anticipate access being cut off from supplies.

-“Unopened commercially bottled water is the safest and most reliable emergency water supply,” says the CDC, which offers these storage tips:
+“Unopened commercially bottled water is the safest and most reliable emergency water supply,” according to the CDC.

-- If you use store-bought water, check expiration dates and replace regularly.
+- If you use store-bought water, check expiration dates and replace accordingly.

 - Replace water you’ve stored yourself every six months.

-- Keep a bottle of unscented liquid chlorine bleach with your water supply for cleaning and sanitizing and for disinfecting water.
+- Keep a bottle of unscented liquid chlorine bleach with your emergency supplies for cleaning and sanitizing and for disinfecting water.

-- Don’t use scented bleach or types with color-safe or cleaning additives.
-Look for a bleach label that says the product is safe for disinfecting water.
+- Don’t use bleach with color-safe or cleaning additives.
+Look for a label that says the product is safe for disinfecting water.

 - Peanut butter